Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 - Each child class just has to declare its own version of the overridden method.
 - The compiler will use Dynamic Method Dispatch to choose the correct version of the overridden method according to the reference value of the object.

+We already know that in Java, we have 4 type of program units:
+1. Class (i. a definition class, and ii. an execution class).
+2. Abstract Class.
+3. Interface.
+4. Enum.

+## Abstract Classes
+-

+## Interfaces
+-